Keratoconus

 Corneal transplant (keratoplasty)

-A corneal transplant is surgery to remove all or part of a damaged cornea and replace it with healthy, clear corneal tissue from the eye of a donor who has died.
-Corneal transplants are very successful in treating keratoconus and remain a good treatment option if you already have advanced keratoconus.
+A corneal transplant is surgery to remove all or part of a damaged cornea.
+The damaged area is replaced with healthy, clear corneal tissue.
+This comes from the eye of a donor who has died.
+Corneal transplants are very successful in treating keratoconus.
+Afterwards, your eye will heal, and your vision will stabilise.
+However, it’s still likely you’ll need to wear glasses or contact lenses to get the best possible vision.

 There are two types of corneal transplant which are appropriate for treating keratoconus:

-• Penetrating keratoplasty (PK), which is a ‘full thickness’ transplant, where all the layers of your cornea are replaced.
+- Penetrating keratoplasty (PK), where a ‘full- thickness’ of corneal tissue is transplanted, and all the layers of your cornea are replaced.

 Your ophthalmologist will be able to tell you which type of corneal transplant is best for you.